 Times of transition and change can be difficult for anyone.
 For someone with dementia or other cognitive issues, transition periods can be even more stressful or anxiety-inducing.
 In some cases, memory care isn’t suitable for an adult in the early stages of dementia.

 However, assisted living communities can often assist the aging adult until it’s time for memory care.
 But when should the senior move to memory care?
 There’s no one-size answer because dementia develops differently in different people.

-It may be time to switch to memory care when safety becomes a concern, behavior becomes aggressive, or the senior has trouble in other areas of their life other than memory.
+It may be time to move to memory care when safety becomes a concern, behavior becomes aggressive, or the senior has trouble in other areas of their life other than memory.

 In this article, Cedar Creek Senior Living reviews each type of senior community.
 Plus, we’ve included a couple of tips for making the transition as smooth as possible.

 Assisted living communities can help seniors live safely by themselves, offering care on an as-needed basis.
 This isn’t to be confused with a nursing home, where the focus is on 24/7 medical care for older adults who cannot care for themselves.

 An assisted living community, such as Cedar Creek Senior Living, is a place where seniors get help with daily tasks, such as housework, medication management, and some medical care.
 But the goal is typically to provide them with as much independence as is safely possible.